 Yes, flood insurance is strongly recommended even outside high-risk zones.
-FEMA data shows that 20-25% of all NFIP claims come from properties outside designated high-risk flood areas.
+FEMA reports that roughly a quarter of NFIP claims nationally come from properties outside designated high-risk flood areas.
+The May 2010 flood reached many of those addresses.
 Standard homeowners insurance does not cover flood damage.

 Zone AE is a high-risk Special Flood Hazard Area with a 1% annual chance of flooding and FEMA-determined base flood elevations.
 Flood insurance is mandatory with a federally-backed mortgage.
 Zone X shaded has a 0.2% annual chance.
 Zone X unshaded is minimal risk.